Healthcare epidemiology is a patient-centered field of science.

-Patient safety and patient health are twin priorities for SHEA and its members.
-Through research, education, and policy development, SHEA strives to expand the ranks of dedicated professionals in this field and ensure that healthcare delivered at the bedside is informed by the latest science about what works to prevent and eliminate HAIs.
+Through research, education, and policy development, SHEA strives to ensure that healthcare delivered at the bedside is informed by the latest science to prevent and eliminate HAIs.

 Patient Education Guides on HAIs

-These guides are tools that educate patients and their families about seven common healthcare-associated infections and how to work with healthcare professionals to prevent them.
-The guides are easy to read, available in several languages, and can be reproduced by individuals and patient educators free-of-charge.
+The FAQs educate patients and their families about seven common HAIs and how to work with healthcare professionals to prevent them.
+The guides are easy to read and available in several languages.

 Individuals and healthcare institutions are encouraged to download, print, and distribute the guides.